opea-project/GenAIExamples/DBQnA/docker_compose/intel/cpu/xeon/README.md

 # Deploy on Intel Xeon Processor

 This document outlines the deployment process for DBQnA application which helps generating a SQL query and its output given a NLP question, utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on an Intel Xeon server.
-The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
+The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices.
 We will publish the Docker images to Docker Hub soon, which will simplify the deployment process for this service.

 ## 🚀 Apply Intel Xeon Server on AWS